lorenzbr/techStandards/README.md

 ![fulltext_example](./inst/figures/fulltext_example.png)

-## Contact
+## Potential use cases

-Please contact <lorenz.brachtendorf@gmx.de> if you want to contribute to this project.

-You can also submit bug reports and suggestions via e-mail or <https://github.com/lorenzbr/techStandards/issues>
+* Standard essentiality/relevance assessments: fine-grained comparisons of patents with specific technical aspects of a standard
+* Track changes of standard documents over time: how does the text change relative to associated declared standard-essential patents?
+* Identify which sections of a technical standard have become void
+* Find technically similar implementations in other technical standards (e.g., from other standard-setting organizations)

 ## License

-This R package is licensed under the GNU General Public License v3.0.
+This R package is licensed under the MIT license.

 See [here](https://github.com/lorenzbr/techStandards/blob/master/LICENSE) for further information.